P-p-H-d/mlib/README.md

 Define the dictionary 'name##\_t' and its associated methods as "static inline" functions much like DICT\_DEF2.
-The difference is that it uses an Open Addressiong Hash-Table as container.
+The difference is that it uses an Open Addressing Hash-Table as container.

 It shall be done once per type and per compilation unit.